boozallen/aissemble/DRAFT_RELEASE_NOTES.md

 ## Java 17 Upgrade
 The aiSSEMBLE project is now built with Java 17.
 All dependencies inherited from aiSSEMBLE have been updated to a Java 17 compatible version and automatic migrations (detailed below) have been created to streamline this transition for downstream projects.
 It is recommended to review non-inherited dependencies and custom logic within your project, as this upgrade can break existing functionality due to deprecated classes and incompatible dependencies.

+## Python Version Supported Expanded
+All aiSSEMBLE python libraries now support a minimum version of 3.8 (previously 3.11).

+## Improved Licence Generation
+Leveraging a new version of Booz Allen Licenses.
+Booz Allen projects may find some minor updates to header file text that better conforms to some strict linting standards.

 # Breaking Changes
-Note: instructions for adapting to these changes are outlined in the upgrade instructions below.
+_Note: instructions for adapting to these changes are outlined in the upgrade instructions below._

-- All upgrading projects must be built with Java 17 to ensure compatibility with this release.
+- All projects must be built with Java 17.
+The aiSSEMBLE team recommends [SDKMan](https://sdkman.io/) for managing multiple Java versions.
 - The new minimum required Maven version is now `3.9.6` to ensure compatibility with Java 17.
-- We are dropping the support for the data and model lineage event legacy namespace option (`data.lineage.namespace`).
-This means you will need to define your own namespace for each event in the `data-lineage.properties` file, such that Jobs are tied to pipelines and Datasets are tied to data sources.
+The aiSSEMBLE team recommens using the [Maven Wrapper](https://maven.apache.org/wrapper/) to ensure compatibility.
+- Deprecated features were removed:
+  - All SageMaker modules and corresponding references were removed in commit 8ce393f.
+  - The Service Discovery module and corresponding references were removed in commit d10db5d0.
+  - The `data.lineage.namespace` legacy property was removed.
 For more guidance, please refer to the [Lineage Metadata GitHub documentation](https://boozallen.github.io/aissemble/aissemble/current-dev/lineage-medatada-capture-overview.html#_configuration).

 # Known Issues